ipfabric/docs/docs/overview/glossary.md

   !!! note

-      a seed is not necessary for snapshot discovery.
+      A seed is not necessary for snapshot discovery.
 If IP Fabric has successfully discovered a snapshot previously, it will use its discovery history to provide seeds for future discovery.
-If there is no discovery history and no other seeds are provided, IP Fabric will start at its default gateway._
+If there is no discovery history and no other seeds are provided, IP Fabric will start at its default gateway.

 **Crawl**